On sharp rates and analytic compactifications of asymptotically conical K\"ahler metrics: Embeddings of submanifolds and deformations

 \begin{proof}[Proof of Proposition \ref{embvsdef}] Suppose that the embedding $S\hookrightarrow X$ is $(k-1)$-comfortably embedded.
-By Theorem \ref{coordinate} and the calculations leading to \eqref{cmftblowup}, we can choose a $(k-1)$-comfortable atlas adapted to $(\rho_{k-1}, \nu_{k-1})$ such that we have induced atlas on the blow up with transition functions given by:
+As shown in \eqref{cmftblowup}, we can choose a $(k-1)$-comfortable atlas adapted to $(\rho_{k-1}, \nu_{k-1})$ such that we have induced atlas on the blow up with coordinate changes given by:

 We can substitute the transition function in \eqref{cmftbl2} into \eqref{redKSccl} above to get:

 where in the last expression, $w_\alpha$ and $w_\beta$ are related by the following relation on $\tilde{\mX}_0$ near $S_0\cong S$: